taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 - The probability of each topic appearing in each document.
 - The most representative words for each topic, along with their probabilities.

-This approach is built on [latent dirichlet allocation (LDA)](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf?ref=http://githubhelp.com), using a specialized technique called collapsed Gibbs sampling [(LDA with collapsed gibbs sampling)](https://www.cs.cmu.edu/~wcohen/10-605/papers/fastlda.pdf).
+This approach is built on [Latent Dirichlet Allocation (LDA)](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf?ref=http://githubhelp.com), using a specialized technique called collapsed Gibbs sampling [(LDA with collapsed Gibbs sampling)](https://www.cs.cmu.edu/~wcohen/10-605/papers/fastlda.pdf).
 This enhances efficiency, producing a balanced topic distribution while allowing users control over the model’s internal workings.
-It uses Markov chain monti carlo approach to initialize the model with a random state.
-The method provides vanila implementation (using only basic packages for loading data e.g., numpy, json and random number generation) of Topic modeling with maximum control to customize its behavior.
-It gives user control over internal decisions with transparent way.
-The method is implemented as a class to easily extend its behavior.
+It uses [Markov chain Monti Carlo approach](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) to initialize the model with a random state.
+The method provides vanilla implementation (using only basic packages for loading data e.g., numpy, JSON, and random number generation) of Topic modeling with maximum control to customize its behavior.
+It gives users transparent control over internal decisions.
+The method is implemented as a class to extend its behavior easily.

 ## Keywords
-topic modeling, latent dirichlet allocation, LDA
+topic modeling, Latent Dirichlet Allocation, LDA

 ## Use Case(s)
 A social scientist wants to examine the dynamics of political poll reviews to gain nuanced insights into voter interests.